grafana/beyla/docs/sources/tutorial/index.md

 eBPF proved to be a low-overhead, safe, and reliable way to observe some basic metrics for HTTP/gRPC services.
 Beyla is not a replacement for language specific agents, however it significantly decreases the landing time of your application insights in Grafana.
-The auto-instrumentation tool does not require any code changes, recompilation nor repackaging, simply run it together with your service, and your application metrics will start to flow.
+Beyla does not require any code changes, recompilation nor repackaging, simply run it together with your service, and your application metrics will start to flow.

 eBPF also allows you to get deeper insights which manual instrumentation doesn't.
 For example,